 Stocking Holders for Mantle

 I really like these snowflake stocking holders from Target, because they’re simple, pretty, and get the job done.
-I like the shiny silver finish, and $15 isn’t too bad.
-However, these only come in a pack of 2, and I know in my family we have 3 kids, so I’d have to buy 3 packs for everyone’s stockings to fit.
+I like the shiny silver finish, and only $15 for a pack of 2, and I know in my family we have 3 kids, so I’d have to buy 3 packs.
+Get it here.

 I love Hobby Lobby, and you can get really cute Christmas stocking holders that spell out the words “PEACE” or “JOY” here.
-Right now Hobby Lobby is offering 50% off all their seasonal Christmas stuff, so you can get a set for only $24.99.
+Right now Hobby Lobby is offering 50% off all their seasonal Christmas stuff, so you can get a set for only $24.99!
+Get it here.

 Amazon also has some great options for Christmas stocking holders for your fireplace or mantel.
 These are beautiful silver stocking holders and come in a pack of 4!

 These silver stocking holders from Amazon are a nice classic metal stocking holder for Christmas to place on your mantle.

 I love this gorgeous nativity stocking holders for a mantle!
 It is super pricey, but so beautiful and can double as your Christmas nativity set (maybe in addition to your kids’ nativity set)!
 Get it here.

 If you like the idea of stocking hooks, but don’t have a fireplace or a mantle, then this is a great option from Amazon.
 At under $25 and free shipping, you can hang this on your wall and add a festive touch.

 I really love this Wooden Christmas stocking holder I found on Etsy.
 It has a very rustic farmhouse feel to it.
 You can have 3-6 hooks, but it’s under $40 no matter how many you choose.
 You can hang it on the wall anywhere in your house!
 Get one like it here.